mosleyit/Roo-Code/Progress-SettingsManager-Refactoring-Plan.md

         - Added mock implementations for unlink, rm, and rmdir functions in src/**mocks**/fs/promises.ts.
         - Fixed parameter shadowing in TaskHistoryManager.test.ts where a parameter named `path` was shadowing the imported `path` module.
     - **Result**: All tests now pass successfully.

+## Next Steps: Phase 3

+Despite the successful completion of Phases 1 and 2, the ClineProvider.ts file still remains large (approximately 2000 lines).
+To further improve the codebase, we'll proceed with Phase 3: Advanced Component Extraction.

+### Phase 3: Advanced Component Extraction (In Progress)

+Phase 3 will focus on further reducing the size and complexity of ClineProvider by extracting more specialized components and implementing design patterns to improve maintainability.

+#### Step 1: Extract WebviewManager ✅ (Completed)

+- [x] Create a new `WebviewManager` class in `src/core/webview/WebviewManager.ts`
+- [x] Move all webview-related methods from ClineProvider to WebviewManager:
+    - `getHtmlContent`
+    - `getHMRHtmlContent`
+    - `resolveWebviewView`
+    - `postMessageToWebview`
+- [x] Update ClineProvider to use WebviewManager
+- [x] Create unit tests for WebviewManager
+- [x] Update ClineProvider tests to work with WebviewManager

+The WebviewManager implementation has successfully extracted the following functionality from ClineProvider:

+- HTML content generation for both production and development (HMR) modes
+- Webview resolution and initialization
+- Message posting to the webview
+- Event listeners for visibility changes and configuration changes

+This extraction has reduced the size of ClineProvider.ts by removing approximately 200 lines of code and improved separation of concerns by isolating webview-specific functionality.

+##### Issues and Fixes

+1. **Test Compatibility Issues**
+    - **Issue**: After implementing the WebviewManager class and updating ClineProvider to use it, the ClineProvider tests started failing.
+The tests are expecting certain methods to be called directly on ClineProvider, but now those methods are being called on WebviewManager instead.
+    - **Root Cause**: The tests were written with the assumption that ClineProvider would handle webview-related functionality directly, but now that functionality has been moved to WebviewManager.
+    - **Fix**: Updated the WebviewManager mock in ClineProvider.test.ts to properly handle the webview's onDidReceiveMessage method and to forward postMessageToWebview calls to the webview's postMessage method.
+This ensures that the tests can still verify that messages are being sent to the webview correctly.
+    - **Result**: All tests now pass successfully.

+#### Step 2: Implement Command Pattern for Webview Messages (Planned)

+- [ ] Create a new directory `src/core/webview/commands/`
+- [ ] Create an interface for command handlers in `WebviewCommandHandler.ts`
+- [ ] Create command handler implementations for each message type category
+- [ ] Create a command registry to manage handlers in `WebviewCommandRegistry.ts`
+- [ ] Update ClineProvider to use the command registry
+- [ ] Create unit tests for the command pattern implementation

+#### Step 3: Extract SystemPromptGenerator (Planned)

+- [ ] Create a new file `src/core/prompts/SystemPromptGenerator.ts`
+- [ ] Move the system prompt generation logic from ClineProvider to SystemPromptGenerator
+- [ ] Update ClineProvider to use SystemPromptGenerator
+- [ ] Create unit tests for SystemPromptGenerator

+#### Step 4: Extract BrowserManager (Planned)

+- [ ] Create a new file `src/core/browser/BrowserManager.ts`
+- [ ] Move browser-related methods and logic from ClineProvider to BrowserManager
+- [ ] Update ClineProvider to use BrowserManager
+- [ ] Create unit tests for BrowserManager

+#### Step 5: Implement Service Locator Pattern (Planned)

+- [ ] Create a new file `src/core/ServiceLocator.ts`
+- [ ] Implement the service locator pattern
+- [ ] Update ClineProvider to use the service locator
+- [ ] Create unit tests for ServiceLocator

+#### Step 6: Create ClineProviderFactory (Planned)

+- [ ] Create a new file `src/core/webview/ClineProviderFactory.ts`
+- [ ] Implement the factory pattern
+- [ ] Update extension.ts to use the factory
+- [ ] Create unit tests for ClineProviderFactory

+#### Step 7: Update Tests (Planned)

+- [ ] Create tests for all new classes
+- [ ] Update existing tests to reflect the new structure
+- [ ] Ensure all tests pass with the new implementation

+#### Step 8: Update Documentation (Planned)

+- [ ] Update `cline_docs/settings.md` to reflect the new architecture
+- [ ] Document the new classes and their responsibilities
+- [ ] Update any other relevant documentation

+## Implementation Strategy

+To minimize risk and ensure a smooth transition, we'll implement Phase 3 in the following order:

+1. Extract WebviewManager first, as this will immediately reduce the size of ClineProvider
+2. Implement the Command Pattern for webview messages next, as this will further reduce complexity
+3. Extract SystemPromptGenerator and BrowserManager
+4. Implement the Service Locator and ClineProviderFactory last, as these affect the overall architecture

+Each step will be completed with full test coverage before moving to the next step.